How To Help Your Parents Prevent Being Scammed As They Get Older

 Most people nowadays have at least one subscription – whether that’s for a magazine, or a streaming service.
 And scammers are taking advantage of this with subscription renewal scams.

-Amazon Prime scam calls are a good example of this, designed to trick victims into connecting with a fraudulent account manager and passing on bank details and personal data.
+Amazon Prime is a good example of this.
+Consumer champion Which? identified an automated subscription renewal scam designed to trick victims into connecting with a fraudulent account manager and passing on bank details and personal data.
+There are also current scammers who impersonate someone from Amazon Prime.
+They are usually very pushy and persistent.

-Amazon Prime would never call, email or text asking for a renewal, and would never push you into revealing personal information over technology.
-Remind your elderly parents that if they receive scam calls like this, they should hang up and not give any details.
+Amazon Prime would never call asking for a renewal, and would never push you into revealing personal information over the phone.
+Remind your elderly parents that if they receive phone calls like this, they should hang up and not give any details.
 Like with getting rid of cold callers at the door, they do not need to speak with the scammer if they don’t want to.

-With links, don’t click if you don’t know who the sent it.
-Scammers are becoming more and more advanced and if given access to your mobile or computer, can gain access to your online banking, steal your mobile phone number and more.
+Moral of the story is don’t click on any links if you don’t know who the text message is from.
+Scammers are becoming more and more advanced and if given access to your mobile, can gain access to your online banking, steal your mobile phone number and more.

 If your parent has a magazine subscription, let them know to be aware.
 You can help avoid this by checking the renewal date (most magazines would put a real renewal notice into the last issue), checking the address given (is it the real publisher’s address?) or even contacting the publisher.